phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 It defines the two required methods [`alloc`] and [`dealloc`], which correspond to the `allocate` and `deallocate` functions we used in our examples:
 - The [`alloc`] method takes a [`Layout`] instance as argument, which describes the desired size and alignment that the allocated memory should have.
 It returns a [raw pointer] to the first byte of the allocated memory block.
 Instead of an explicit error value, the `alloc` method returns a null pointer to signal an allocation error.
 This is a bit non-idiomatic, but it has the advantage that wrapping existing system allocators is easy, since they use the same convention.
 - The [`dealloc`] method is the counterpart and responsible for freeing a memory block again.
-It receives the pointer returned by `alloc` and the `Layout` that was used for the allocation as arguments.
+It receives two arguments, the pointer returned by `alloc` and the `Layout` that was used for the allocation.

 [`alloc`]: https://doc.rust-lang.org/alloc/alloc/trait.GlobalAlloc.html#tymethod.alloc
 [`dealloc`]: https://doc.rust-lang.org/alloc/alloc/trait.GlobalAlloc.html#tymethod.dealloc